The Report That Changed Blogging.

 Those are all legitimate concerns, but when the upside is so big, you really need to consider this strategy.

-Let’s take the typical example of a blogger who covers “growing tomatoes”.
+Let’s take the fictional example of a blogger who covers “growing tomatoes”.

 You could head out and seek blogs that cover growing other foods in the backyard, like growing carrots, or potatoes, or backyard farming in general, or herbs, or even cooking with farm produce.

-The key is to focus on target audiences.
+The key is to focus on new audience segments related to your current market.

 You don’t have to buy a blog about exactly the same thing as what you already do, just find sites that have the audience you want.